Analysis

 Listen here:

-Episode 1 - Beyond Rides: How Uber’s AI Labeling is Reshaping Work
+Beyond Rides: How Uber’s AI Labeling is Reshaping Work - Ep 1

 In this episode, Matt and Alex explore how the company has expanded into AI data labeling, a hidden yet essential task that powers machine learning models.
 But behind this expansion lies a deeper story of algorithmic wage discrimination, opaque labor conditions, and the growing influence of tech companies on gig work.